7barczynski/MakeupStoreApplication/README.md

 ### How to
 These are all views that make up the application:
 - Home ([localhost:8080](http://localhost:8080/)) - home page with some information about project and contact links,
-- Shop ([localhost:8080/shop](http://localhost:8080/shop)) - In this view you can filter and sort makeup products,
+- Shop ([localhost:8080/shop](http://localhost:8080/shop)) - In this view you can filter and sort make-up products,
 - Detailed product view ([localhost:8080/shop/{id}](http://localhost:8080/shop/1)) - this view presents details about one product.

 You can also change the language of the application interface by choosing desired language from the list in the top right corner of the page.